 What Is The Blueprint?

 The blueprint is a structured questionnaire that pulls your video marketing strategy into focus.
 It covers goals, audience, messages, video types, budget reality, distribution, and how you’ll measure whether it worked.
 Not in a marketing jargon way, in a “what are we doing next Tuesday” way.
+The blueprint is simply your plan on one practical page, priorities first, nice to haves later.

 It’s also a useful filter.
 If something doesn’t support your strategy, you don’t film it.
 That alone tends to save people a surprising amount of time and money.